Navy Mutual annuities

 What is an annuity?

-An annuity is a contract that allows you to invest a sum of money with a life insurance company in exchange for a guarantee of future fixed income over a set period or even a lifetime.
+An annuity is a contract that allows you to contribute a series of premium deposits or a lump-sum amount to an insurance company in exchange for the guarantee of interest accumulation and options for future income payments.

 What is the difference between life insurance and an annuity?

 Life insurance is designed to meet the needs of survivors by leveraging premium payments during your lifetime into a tax-free death benefit for the beneficiary.
 This death benefit can be used to replace lost income, offset debts, or, in some cases, pay for expenses associated with chronic or terminal illness.
 An annuity, on the other hand, is used to either accumulate assets for retirement purposes or generate income during your lifetime or the lifetime of your beneficiary.

 Life insurance is most commonly funded with a series of premium payments earlier in life and provides a large tax-free benefit at the end of life; whereas annuities are designed to accumulate large lump-sums that are often paid out as a series of income payments during retirement.

 Who can purchase an annuity?

 Navy Mutual annuities may be purchased on the life of a Navy Mutual member or their spouse, child, or grandchild.
 Check your eligibility here.
 Note that age requirements may vary by product.

 Are there different types of annuities?

 Yes, deferred and immediate.